-Cancer Wellness HUBs - (pilot) a place based and culturally appropriate safe space for community residents to talk about and address their health concerns across the continuum of cancer care.
-It is our goal to make the HUB a replicable model to improve cancer and overall health outcomes.
+Lazarex Cancer Wellness HUBs - a place based and culturally appropriate safe space for community residents to talk about and address their health concerns across the continuum of cancer care.
+It is our goal to make the HUB a replicable model to address cancer disparities and improve cancer outcomes.